-Table 4 shows the distribution of appeals in 2007 by appeal priority and service category.
+Table 4 shows the distribution of appeals in 2008 by appeal priority and service category.
 Standard service denials refer to denials of authorization that do not meet requirements of expedited appeals.

 Standard claim denials are denials of payment (after a service has been consumed).
-Expedited appeals are those that must be completed within 72 hours of receipt of a valid request for appeal, and are either for service authorizations or for situations where care is being discontinued.
+Expedited appeals are those that must be completed within 72 hours of receipt of a valid request for appeal.

 Table 5 contains plan specific reconsideration data, sorted by CMS region.
 Note that the designation of a plan is really a specific contract with CMS.
-These include Medicare Advantage (MA) plans (coordinated care plans, Medical Savings Account (MSA) plans and Private Fee-for-Service (PFFS) plans), cost contracts, Health Care Prepayment Plans (HCPPs), Demonstration Projects, and PACE contracts.
+These include Medicare Advantage (MA) plans (coordinated care plans, Medical Savings Account (MSA) plans, and Private Fee-for-Service (PFFS) plans), Cost Contracts, Health Care Prepayment Plans (HCPPs), Demonstration Projects and PACE plans.

-What is commonly considered a single MCO may have multiple contracts at a given time.
+What we commonly think of as a single MCO, may have multiple contracts at a given time.
 This is particularly true of the large chain MCOs.
 In some cases such MCOs will have multiple contracts within a given region, as well as contracts in different regions.

-Plans are included in Table 5 if i) the reconsideration was received during 2007, or ii) if the plan had any members enrolled as of July of the year.
+Plans are included in Table 5 if i) the reconsideration was received during 2008, or ii) if the plan had any members enrolled as of July of the year.
 Enrollment figures are those from the mid-year point (i.e., July).
 Use of the mid-year figure is an arbitrary convention, employed because many reconsiderations (namely all retrospective denials) lag by months the actual enrollment underlying the dispute.

-Some plans with reconsiderations during 2007 may have no enrollment during that calendar period.
+Some plans with reconsiderations during 2008 may have no enrollment during that calendar period.
 These reconsiderations reflect prior enrollments in specific contracts, and point to the lag between enrollment and a conflict over care being represented in the reconsideration system.
 The contract in question may have been terminated, or converted to a new contract (say, of a different type).

-Still other plans do have enrollment during 2007, but have no reconsiderations received during the same time frame.
+Still other plans do have enrollment during 2008, but have no reconsiderations received during the same time frame.
 This may also be a reflection of the lag issue, as in the case of new contracts.